Monday, October 6th, 2014

 • Drain water features, unplug the pumps and prepare them for winter.

 Water You Waiting For?
 Allied Reddi-Rooter’s trained professionals are at the ready to assist with your winterizing needs.
 Whether it’s a regular home or a vacation home, we can manage your exterior faucets and sprinkler systems and interior plumbing needs.
 From sump pumps to hot water heaters, Allied is a full-service plumbing provider, available 24/7.
-Call today: 513-396-5300.
+Call or contact Ray today for a free estimate.
+513-396-5300.
+We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service